line/line-blockchain-developers-sdk-js/README.md

 Remember that you must handle it in an asynchronous way.

 ### Request and response
 When requesting, you can use predefined request data classes in `lib/request.ts`.
-Try to send a memo save request as follows:
+Try to send a memo save request for example as follows:

 ```javascript
 import { MemoRequest } from './lib/request';